Speech and language impairment: Inclusion vs. exclusion

 Students identified with a speech and language disability often qualify for an Individualized Education Plan as well as particular services.
 These include one-on-one services with a speech and language pathologist.
 Examples used in a session include reading vocabulary words, identifying particular vowel sounds and then changing the context, noting the difference.
 School districts in the United States often have speech and language pathologists within a special education staff to work with students.
 Additionally, school districts can place students with speech and language disabilities in a resource room for individualized instruction.
 A combination of early intervention and individualized support has shown promise increasing long-term academic achievement with students with this disability.

 Students might work individually with a specialist, or with a specialist in a group setting.
 In some cases, the services provided to these individuals may even be provided in the regular education classroom.
 Regardless of where these services are provided, most of these students spend small amounts of time in therapy and the large majority of their time in the regular education classroom with their typically developing peers.

 Therapy often occurs in small groups of three or four students with similar needs.
 Meeting either in the office of the speech-language pathologist or in the classroom, sessions may take from 30 minutes to one hour.
 They may occur several times per week.
 After introductory conversations, the session is focused on a particular therapeutic activity, such as coordination and strengthening exercises of speech muscles or improving fluency through breathing techniques.
 These activities may take the form of games, songs, skits, and other activities that deliver the needed therapy.
 Aids, such as mirrors, tape recorders, and tongue depressors may be utilized to help the children to become aware of their speech sounds and to work toward more natural speech production.

 Prevalence

 In 2006, the U.S. Department of Education indicated that more than 1.4 million students were served in the public schools' special education programs under the speech or language impairment category of IDEA 2004.
 This estimate does not include children who have speech/language problems secondary to other conditions such as deafness; this means that if all cases of speech or language impairments were included in the estimates, this category of impairment would be the largest.
 Another source has estimated that communication disorders—a larger category, which also includes hearing disorders—affect one of every 10 people in the United States.

 ASHA has cited that 24.1% of children in school in the fall of 2003 received services for speech or language disorders—this amounts to a total of 1,460,583 children between 3 –21 years of age.
-Again, this estimate does not include children who have speech/language problems secondary to other conditions.
 Additional ASHA prevalence figures have suggested the following: